★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

-Since the Nintendo Switch boasts portability in its portfolio, Village Quests and other solo-only features can be played offline without a Nintendo Switch Online subscription.
+Village Quests and other solo-only features can be played offline without a connection to the Internet or a Nintendo Switch Online subscription.

 The Gathering Hub is where you would get all the multiplayer-scaled quests given to you by Minoto.
 You can either do Hub Quests offline (via Local Communications) or online (via the Internet when you have Nintendo Switch Online subscription).

 If you're playing on Steam, Playstation, Xbox, or Gamepass, multiplayer is only available via the Internet.
 From there, you will be playing with hunters on the same platform as you, as Crossplay will not be supported.

 Since the Nintendo Switch is portable, it just makes sense that you can bring it anywhere and you can play together with your friends through ad-hoc or Local Communications.
 Just make sure that all of your Nintendo Switches are near each other and start playing!

 There is no right or wrong choice when choosing which weapon you should play when you want to solo the game - the power of the weapon highly depends on the skill of the hunter so we highly encourage you to try out all weapons and see which one will click to your playstyle.

 However, some weapons are excel on being used when playing alone.
 Here are some of our recommendations:

 The Long Sword is a weapon that boasts a plethora of counterattack opportunities and is best with going toe-to-toe with monsters.
 Because it excels in counterattacking, the monster must always attack the hunter and this does not happen all the time in multiplayer.